sollecitom/software-product-development-blog/content/posts/2023/2023-12-01-wolves-sheep-and-lapdogs.md

 Far too often, what companies end up having in their mind is:

 > Somebody who is hardworking, respectful, modest, calm, humble, empathetic, and a team player.
-Someone who respects everybody, is always on time, under-promise and over-deliver, follows the process, considers others' opinions, never shouts or gets angry, disagrees and commits.
+Someone who smiles, is kind to everybody, is always on time, under-promise and over-deliver, follows the process, considers others' opinions, never shouts or gets angry, disagrees and commits.

 TODO